-Carroll Workforce Board assures that we will provide reasonable accommodations to qualified individuals with disabilities with regard to aid, benefits, services, training and employment unless providing the accommodation would cause undue hardship.
+Carroll Workforce Board assures that we will provide universal access and reasonable accommodations to qualified individuals with disabilities with regard to aid, benefits, services, training and employment unless providing the accommodation would cause undue hardship.
+We comply with the State of Maryland and County Government Equal Employment Opportunity and ADA requirements.
+The AJC documentation has a notice of accessibility on it and the information for whom to contact to arrange accommodations.
+See Section15 (I) for ADA tagline